ijmeals/maybe96/README.md

 - critically acclaimed shamwow

-- a little bit of everything all rolled into one
+- little bit of everything all rolled into one

 - philosophical question about trees